42fortytwo42/Amalias-A.I./readme.md

 .Amalias project is designed to make the space robot explorer usable by Public Schools at any time during the mission.
 Here is the challenge.
 Please, come with us !

+Install (32/64 bits):

+Under MacOs Maverick, just write "make" in your Terminal, and start the executable file named "Amalias" Under Ubuntu => Please try on your computer.
+Under Windows => No version forseen at this time (.Amalias is designed to be a A.I.O.S, not a simple app)

 Possibles Commands :

 -> "amalias" : Hello to my A.I.O.S.

 -> "exit" : this command will close Amalias.

+-> "mission" : this command will give you state of the current Mission.

+-> "environment" : this command will show you the actual software environment.

+-> "render" : this command will ask for a render generation.

 -> "help" : this command will give you some help.